-On what or who is your security based?
+On what or whom is your security based?
 Is it a financial nest egg for the future?
 Is it having your entire day planned?
 Is it your faith?
 Is it sitting in silence?
 Is it being in a relationship with a particular person?
 Is it when the cupboard is full?
 Everyone is different and consequently, our perspectives vary greatly.

 Here’s what initially brought this topic to mind for me.

 I had just finished soaking in the tub.
 I peered over the edge and noticed my shih-poo, Lulu, snoring contentedly in the tumbled mound of clothes on the bathroom floor.
+She seemed completely secure.

 Memories of childhood flooded into my mind.
 (Circa 1955).
 I was nestled on the sofa under my Mom’s burgundy winter coat.
 This was no ordinary coat!
 You have to remember that World War II had just ended 10 years prior.
 Post-war optimism reigned.
 Pride in one’s workmanship was a given.
 Planned obsolescence was unheard of.
 This coat was built like a tank!
 It was silk- lined, burgundy wool, woven so tightly that when thrown over any escapee could instantly incapacitate them.
 Much safer than tasers.
-Truly a thermal wonder!
 It’s crowning glory was a soft, gray, curly Persian lamb’s wool collar.

 **First photo- Etsy, HelensVintageFinds and the Second Photo is from Crush Vintage

 I don’t think that I’ve ever felt more secure in all of my life.
+How about you?

-May we greet each new day with confidence, courage, and compassion. ❤️Carol
+Friends, may we greet each new day with confidence, courage, and compassion. ❤️Carol

 Humanitarian Aid for Ukraine.
 Contact cru.org, George and Julia Avetisyan #0877227